loeken/blog/content/posts/my-road-to-self-hosted-kubernetes-with-k3s_hasicorp-vault.md

 Hashicorp does have a docs page which covers most of the things quite well https://learn.hashicorp.com/vault the process of getting vault running in k3s with helm wasn't that smooth here so glad i finally figured this one out ...

-Anyways, hop over to the hashicorp learn subdomain and take a look at the concepts of the vault
+Anyways, hop over to the hashicorp learn subdomain and take a look at the concepts of the vault.

+### The scenario

+So my goal is to setup vault into it's seperated namespace: vault I then want to create a testnamespace: pgtest

+In the pgtest namespace we'll create a simple example deployment and then we ll inject some secret ( in a future tutorial we ll also install a postgresql cluster into this pgtest namespace - and we will link that cluster to the vault )

 ### preparing ca/certificate generation